The terms “Freiberufler“, “freelancer” and “self-employed” are often confused and used as synonyms. Please note: Self-employed people in Germany are

 Practical tips

-• It often happens that people who see themselves as liberal professions, successfully register with the tax office without any questions arising.
+- It often happens that people who see themselves as liberal professions, successfully register with the tax office without any questions arising.
 These people then frequently and incorrectly assume that they are thus automatically recognized as a liberal profession.
-If, despite doubts, you register as a liberal profession, no harm will be done as long as you are not subsequently classified as a tradesperson following an audit.
-It can be very expensive if you are later classified as a tradesperson and have to pay trade tax retrospectively.
-In some cases it might even occur that the tax office accepts liberal profession status while the trades’ office (Gewerbeamt) demands that you register as a tradesperson.
+If, despite doubts, you register as a liberal profession, no harm will be done as long as you are not subsequently classified as a Gewerbe following an audit.
+It can be very expensive if you are later classified as a Gewerbe and have to pay trade tax retrospectively.
+In some cases it might even occur that the tax office accepts liberal profession status while the business licence office (Gewerbeamt) demands that you register as a Gewerbe.

-• For example, the trades’ authorities recognize teaching as a liberal profession’s activity only if you can prove you have a degree from a university or university of applied sciences.
+- For example, the business licence office (Gewerbeamt) recognize teaching as a liberal profession’s activity only if you can prove you have a degree from a university or university of applied sciences.
 Please see our special information for coaching, teaching and consulting activities.